whitebrick/fileslide-streamer/README.md

 ## Deployment

 We deploy the streamer using Capistrano.
-To deploy, .....
-TODO.
+To deploy, `bundle exec cap (staging|production) deploy`, if you have the correct keypair to login to the box.